hirokiraj/sagittarius-a-star/README.md

 `cd ~ && git clone git@github.com:hirokiraj/sagittarius-a-star.git`

-Install GNU stow
-`brew install stow`
+Install GNU stow if 'singularity.sh' was not used `brew install stow`

-Move original `init.lua` from kickstart aside to make space `mv ~/.config/nvim/init.lua ~/.config/nvim/init.lua.original`

 And use stow to symlink all configs as if these are stow packages `cd ~/sagittarius-a-star && stow alacritty asdf karabiner vim zsh nvim oh-my-posh tmux`